pnp/powershell/documentation/Set-PnPGraphSubscription.md

 ## PARAMETERS

 ### -ExpirationDate
 Date and time to set the expiration to.
-Take notice of the maximum allowed lifetime of the subscription endponts as documented at https://learn.microsoft.com/graph/api/resources/subscription#maximum-length-of-subscription-per-resource-type
+Take notice of the maximum allowed lifetime of the subscription endpoints as documented at https://learn.microsoft.com/graph/api/resources/subscription#maximum-length-of-subscription-per-resource-type

 ```yaml
 Type: DateTime